Philosophy

 Anas Koubaiti

-Anas Koubaiti is an architect and engineer who graduated from École Nationale Supérieure d'Architecture de Paris La Villette and École Spéciale des Travaux Publics.
-He is also trained as an urbanist at Sciences Po Paris.
+Anas Koubaiti is an architect-engineer, graduated from the École Nationale Supérieure d’Architecture de Paris-La Villette and the École Spéciale des Travaux Publics, and trained as an urbanist at Sciences Po Paris.

-At the same time, Anas teaches as a guest professor at the School of Architecture of the International University of Rabat and at the Confluence Institute in Paris.
+Driven by the reactivation of artisanal know-how, vernacular bioclimatic devices, and the hybridisation of architectural and landscape scales, Anas has developed a practice spanning urbanism, architecture and scenography between Rabat and Paris, within KAPT Studio, which he co-founded.
+At the same time, he is a guest professor at the School of Architecture of the International University of Rabat and at the Confluence Institute in Paris.

-In 2023, Anas is shortlisted as an "Emerging Talent" by the Institut du Monde Arabe Design Prize.
+In 2023, Anas was shortlisted in the “Emerging Talent” category of the Institut du Monde Arabe Design Prize.

-In 2024, he is awarded the ‘Europe 40under40®’ and the Prix Spécial Zévaco by the Young Moroccan Architecture Awards.
+In 2024, he was awarded the “Europe 40under40®” and the Prix Spécial Zévaco by the Young Moroccan Architecture Awards.

 Theo Pagnon